RomiLoni/Engine-Sensor-Analytics/README.md

 The Excel export bundles 18 tables and 200+ plots into a single interactive file.
 License

-## MIT License — feel free to use, adapt, and build on this work.
+## MIT License
+Feel free to use, adapt, and build on this work.